AudiusProject/audius-protocol/.github/pull_request_template.md

-**Reminder: Add label(s) for what this PR does.**
+## Description
+---
+_What is the current behavior?
+What is the new behavior?_

+### Current behavior:

+### Updated behavior:

+## Tests
+---
+_List the manual tests and repro instructions to verify that this PR works as anticipated.
+Include log analysis if possible._\
+_:exclamation: If this change impacts clients, ensure that you have tested the clients_

-**Reminder: If this PR touches a critical flow (such as Indexing, Uploads, Gateway or the Filesystem), make sure to add the `requires-special-attention` label**
+**Reminder :bulb::** If this PR touches a critical flow (such as Indexing, Uploads, Gateway or the Filesystem), make sure to add the `requires-special-attention` label.
+Add relevant labels as necessary.

-### Description
-> What is the current behavior?
-What is the new behavior?
-Include log analysis if possible

-### How Has This Been Tested?

-> Please describe the tests that you ran to verify your changes.
-> * Provide repro instructions & any configuration
-> * If this change impacts clients, ensure that you have tested the